kafka, security, authorization, access-control, governance

 Apache Kafka Documentation - Authorization and ACLs

-Official documentation covering Kafka's authorization model, AclAuthorizer implementation, and CLI commands.
+Official documentation covering Kafka's authorization model, StandardAuthorizer implementation, and KRaft-based ACL storage.

 https://kafka.apache.org/documentation/#security_authz